Category Archives: GMAT

 3) Work with a private tutor

-1. You can score at least in the mid 500s (which is an average score) when taking a practice test “cold.”
-And, you are at least about average in all of the sections.
+1. You can score in the mid 500s or higher (which is an average score) when taking a practice test “cold,” and your performance is average or higher in all of the sections.
 You also aren’t obsessed with scoring well above 700 by the time you take your official GMAT.

 2. You have a lot of time.

-Let’s just say it takes 35-50 hours of studying for most people to reach their full natural ability on the GMAT.
-Well, if you don’t have too stressful of a job, and you have 6 months until you plan on taking the GMAT, you’re in a better position to figure things out on your own.
+Let’s say it takes 35-50 hours of studying for most people to reach their full natural ability on the GMAT.
+If you don’t have a job that’s too stressful, and you have six months until you plan on taking the GMAT, you’re in a better position to figure things out on your own.

-4. You are naturally very structured and organized with your time.
+4. You are very structured and organized with your time.

 To properly study for the GMAT, you need to develop a plan of attack and stick with it.
-Each week, you need to devote 3-4 hours to studying for it.
-You need to ensure you methodically review each of the sections and then do and review practice problems.
-If you have trouble structuring your time or aren’t generally very organized, you’ll find it hard to study on your own.
+Each week, you should devote 3-4 hours to studying.
+You need to methodically review each of the sections and then answer and review practice problems.
+If you have trouble structuring your time or aren’t naturally organized, you’ll find it hard to study on your own.

-A good test prep class will cost you $500 to $1,500 per hour.
-Private tutoring tends to cost ”“ and I’m not joking – $25 to $250 per hour.
-Obviously, self-study costs much less ”“ perhaps $25 for the Official Guide to the GMAT, $30 for some additional practice tests, and $50 for a supplemental bank of practice questions.
+A good test prep class will cost you $500 to $1,500.
+Private tutoring costs anywhere from $25 to $250 per hour.
+Obviously, self-study costs much less: roughly $25 for the Official Guide to the GMAT, $30 for some additional practice tests, and $50 for a supplemental bank of practice questions.

 With this in mind, let’s review the two other GMAT prep options available to you.

-So, when would someone take a GMAT Prep Class?
+When should someone consider taking a GMAT Prep Class?

 It’s not quite as simple as taking the inverse of the above five points, but it’s close.
 A GMAT prep class is a good option for someone who:

-- Has at least as much time as it takes to work through the prep class.
-Most classes meet once per week for a few hours for 8 weeks or so.
+- Has the free time it takes to work through the prep class.
+Most classes meet once a week for a few hours for eight weeks or so.

 - Benefits from having a teacher explain key concepts.
-You won’t get truly customized instruction from a prep class teacher ”“ after all there are 10-30 other people in the room ”“ but you will have somebody explaining the material.
+You won’t get customized instruction from a prep class teacher—after all there are 10-30 other people in the room—but you will have somebody explaining the material.